mageni/mageni/README.md

 ### Free, forever free.

-**Mageni does not sells the open source software.
-This software is, and always will be, free and open source.**
+Mageni does not sells the open source software.
+This software is, and always will be, free and open source.

 ## Legal
 Mageni publishes this open-source software on Github solely for lawful purposes and for education, research and teaching in cybersecurity and computer programming.
 You must use the software in a manner that complies with all applicable national, federal, state and local laws, statutes, ordinances, regulations, codes, and other types of government authority.

-## Disclaimer

-Mageni did not obtain this code from reverse engineering.
-All source code is and was publicly available under <a href="https://opensource.org/licenses/alphabetical">open-source licenses</a>

 ## License
 <a href="https://github.com/mageni/mageni/blob/master/LICENSE.txt" target="_blank">GPLv2</a>